 One Astellas - Rapport Events

-In 2016 Astellas Pharmaceutical celebrated their 10th anniversary.
-The challenge was to find a way to bring together 4,700 people from 21 countries across Europe, the Middle East and Africa; helping them to celebrate the past ten years and uniting them in one single vision of the future.
+When Astellas Pharmaceutical celebrated their 10th anniversary, the challenge was to find a way to bring together 4,700 people from 21 countries across Europe, the Middle East and Africa; helping them to celebrate the past ten years and uniting them in one single vision of the future.
 The solution was 'One Astellas', a 3 hour live tv show, linking 16 locations across EMEA, produced by Rapport Events.

 From a sound design perspective we were producing a live event, a live TV show, a recorded TV show and international broadcast.
 To combine all those elements into one day presented some intriguing design issues.
 Every element in each of the 16 locations needed to be perfect and enthuse.
 The system design was split into four discrete elements, live, live broadcast, international broadcast and communication, each element designed to be independent yet able to combine, as the delegates did, into one.